 What is MovieSearches?

-MovieSearches is a piece of dubious software, categorized as a browser hijacker.
-Following successful installation, it makes changes to browser settings in order to promote movie-searches.com - a fake search engine.
-It is common for browser hijackers to spy on users' browsing activity and MovieSearches is not an exception to this.
-Due to the questionable techniques used to distribute this browser hijacker, it is also deemed to be a PUA (Potentially Unwanted Application).
+MovieSearches is dubious software, categorized as a browser hijacker.
+Following successful installation, it makes changes to browser settings to promote movie-searches.com (a fake search engine).
+Browser hijackers often monitor users' browsing activity, and MovieSearches is no exception to this.

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|